plotly/plotly.py/doc/python/configuration-options.md

 fig.show(config=config)
 ```

-##### Specifying Multiple Configuration Options Simultaneously!
+##### Specifying Multiple Configuration Options Simultaneously

 The dictionary that you use to specify configuration options for your figures can contain more than one configuration key/value pair.

 ```python
 import plotly.graph_objects as go